oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/VXU/VXU.md

 MHR has problems with DeltaCXG.
 He does not like DeltaCXG bullying and harming others.
 MHR would rip DeltaCXG if he dares hurt [PCR](#PCR).
 MHR is also that one guy along with ToshyFEN to stop DeltaCXG if needed.

+## Trivia

+- If the CVXU-G series did release (Basically the console version of the CTXU-G), then [MXU](MXU.md) would have been upgraded to accomodate this guy.
+	- CVXU-G did not release.
+Just preliminary.

 #airconditioner #multi-split